smh-hosseiny/Dome-3D-Reconstruction-/README.md

 ![3D Model](images/5.JPG)

 ### Experiment
-We reconstructed the 3D model of some other domes:
+We tested our program on some other domes.

 ![3D Model](images/E.png)